 IMMERSE Symposium 2026 · UIUC · April 28–29

-Constraints, Not Freedom
+Constraints, not Freedom

 Designing Virtual Environments for Distributed Co-Creation